mdn/content/files/en-us/web/css/scrollbar-width/index.md

 {{CSSRef}}

 The **`scrollbar-width`** property allows the author to set the maximum thickness of an element's scrollbars when they are shown.
+This property purpose is not related to the aesthetic of the scrollbar, but to be used in order to optimise the scrollbar space on a page or small element.
+It is not possible to specify a numerical value, and scrollbar-width only accepts predefined values.

 ## Syntax